Yellow-eyed penguin | Hoiho

 Megadyptes antipodes (Hombron & Jacquinot, 1841)

-Other names: hoiho, hoihoi, yellow-crowned penguin, yellow eyed penguin, yelloweyed penguin
+Other names: hoihoi, yellow-crowned penguin, yellow eyed penguin, yelloweyed penguin, Waitaha penguin, Richdale's penguin

 The largest of the penguins breeding on the New Zealand mainland, the yellow-eyed penguin has become a flagship species for nature-based tourism in the southern South Island.
-Recent research has revealed the presence on the South Island of a sister species, the Waitaha penguin Megadyptes waitaha.
-Up until c.1500 AD, yellow-eyed penguins were restricted to Auckland and Campbell Islands, while the mainland was occupied by Waitaha penguins.
-It is thought that Waitaha penguins were harvested to extinction, their disappearance enabling straggler yellow-eyed penguins from the subantarctic to establish on the mainland, where human-induced extirpation of large marine mammals allowed them to expand into the population we see today.
+Recent research has revealed the former presence on the South Island of a smaller subspecies, the Waitaha penguin M. a. waitaha.
+Up until c.1500 AD, yellow-eyed penguins were restricted to Auckland and Campbell Islands, while the mainland was occupied by Waitaha penguins, and a smaller form still (Richdale's penguin M. antipodes richdalei) was found on the Chatham Islands.
+It is thought that Waitaha and Richdale's penguins were harvested to extinction.
+The disappearance of Waitaha penguin enabled straggler yellow-eyed penguins from the subantarctic to establish on the mainland, where human induced extirpation of large marine mammals is believed to have facilitated their expansion into the population we see today.
 The endemic yellow-eyed penguin is now the only extant member of the genus Megadyptes.

 The yellow-eyed penguin is a tall, heavy penguin with a distinctive pale yellow uncrested band of feathers passing across the nape and around the eyes.
 The forecrown, chin and cheeks are black flecked with yellow, the sides of the head and the foreneck are a light fawn-brown, and the back and tail are slate blue.
 The chest, belly, front thighs, and the underside of the flippers, are white.
 The red-brown and pale cream bill is long and relatively slender.
 The eyes are yellow, and the feet pink dorsally and black-brown ventrally.
 Juveniles lack the pale yellow band and have a paler eye and paler back of the head.
 Sexes look alike; males are larger than females.